Energy corrections due to the Non-commutative Phase-Space of the Charged Harmonic Oscillator in a constant magnetic field in 3D: Perturbative approach

 \section{Perturbative approach}

-According to Harko et al. \cite{harko2019energy}, the contribution of the second-order terms $\eta^2$, $\theta^2$, and $\eta \theta$ are small compared to the terms in $\eta$ and $\theta$ in the low energy limit.
-Consequently, we can determine the effect of the non-commutativity on the binding energy by employing first-order perturbation theory.
+According to Harko et al. \cite{harko2019energy}, the contribution of the second-order terms $\eta^2$, $\theta^2$, and $\eta \theta$ can be considered as small compared to the terms in $\eta$ and $\theta$ in the low energy limit.
+Consequently, we can determine the effect of the noncommutativity on the binding energy by employing first-order perturbation theory.

-To determine the impact of non-commutativity on the energy levels of a charged harmonic oscillator in 3D in the presence of a constant magnetic field, we first have to revisit the well-known commutative case.
+To determine the impact of noncommutativity on the energy levels of a charged harmonic oscillator in 3D in the presence of a uniform magnetic field, we first have to revisit the well-known commutative case.
 The Hamiltonian in the commutative case in cylindrical coordinates is then given as

 where $x=\rho \cos \varphi$, $y= \rho \sin \varphi$ consequently $\rho^2= x^2+y^2$, $L_z= \frac{\hbar}{i} \frac{\partial}{\partial \varphi}$, and $p_\rho^2 = -\hbar^2 \left( \frac{1}{\rho} \frac{\partial}{\partial \rho} \left( \rho \frac{\partial}{\partial \rho} \right)\right)$.
 With $\tilde{\omega}^2 = \omega^2 + \frac{\omega_c^2}{4}$ we get